isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 of age or ability.
 Therapeutic horticulture programmes are specially designed to be accessible and beneficial for elderly groups, persons with dementia and persons with special needs, promoting health and mental well-being.</p>
-<p>Nature Kakis chapters can help facilitate or organise Therapeutic Horticulture
+<p>Nature Kakis Chapters can help facilitate or organise therapeutic horticulture
 programmes, such as:</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Propagation of Edible plants</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Gardening (Pruning/Watering/Weeding)</p>